 MGCP protocol specification:

 Till now we have talked about the general use of MGCP protocol.
 Now here we will describe the exact protocol specifications.
 The specifications are in MGCP RFC.
 The communication between Call Control and Media Gateway is over UDP or TCP.
 MGCP uses standard port 2427 on media gateway and 2727 on-call control application.
-Means, when a call control sends a request to media gateway destination MGCP port is 2427, and when opposite, destination MGCP port is 2727.
+Means, when a call control sends a request to the media gateway destination MGCP port is 2427, and when opposite, the destination MGCP port is 2727.
 The format of the command is the SDP protocol type.

 MGCP protocol primitives: